dotlang/language/README.md

 ## Casting

 There is no implicit and automatic casting.
 The only exception is using boolean as a sequence index which will be translated to 0 and 1.
-You can use core functions to do casting to/from primitive types (e.g char to int or float to int).
-To cast to a compatible named type or for unions you can use `TypeName{value}` notation.
+To cast to a compatible named type or for primitives you can use `TypeName{value}` notation.

-The `Type{nothing}` notation gives you the default value for the given type (empty/zero value).

 **Syntax**: `TargetType{value}`